Sri Lanka court allows candidate to keep citizenship

 He has been accused of condoning rape, torture and the shadowy disappearances of critics.
 But he is considered a hero among ethnic majority Sinhalese for his role in ending the war.

-Gotabaya is facing two lawsuits in the U.S., one over the killing of a prominent newspaper editor and another involving the torture of a youth under his watch.
+He is facing two lawsuits in the U.S., one over the killing of a prominent newspaper editor and another involving the torture of a youth under his watch.
 He has denied the allegations.

 Gotabaya is considered a front-runner in the presidential election, with his popularity increasing following Easter Sunday suicide attacks on churches and hotels that killed more than 260 people.